mikelsr/nahs/README.md

   * `NewMessage` to update an instance by adding a new [message](https://github.com/mikelsr/bspl/blob/master/bspl.go#L29) to an instance [action](https://github.com/mikelsr/bspl/blob/master/bspl.go#L14).

-  * `DropMessage` to cancel an instance for any reason.
+  * `DropInstance` to cancel an instance for any reason.

 * `net`: Networking components.
 The main struct is [`Node`](https://github.com/mikelsr/nahs/blob/master/net/node.go).
 A node has a [BSPL reasoner](https://github.com/mikelsr/bspl/blob/master/bspl.go#L25) and a [LibP2P host](https://github.com/libp2p/go-libp2p-core/blob/master/host/host.go), implementing methods and handlers to send BSPL components between network peers.
 Nodes discover each other either manually or with the libp2p implementation of rendezvous (**preferred**) using the default bootstrap nodes.
-Private network logic is implemented but not active for now.
+Private network logic is implemented but disabled for now.

-* `storage`: This module is not developed yet but will be used by Nodes to store information about themselves and other nodes so they can be brought up/down without losing information.
+* `storage`: This module is not developed yet.
+It will be used by `net.Nodes` to store information about themselves and other nodes so they can be brought up/down without losing information.

 ## Other folders